busyorg/embedjs/README.md

 # Embed.js

-With EmbedJS you can simply extract all the media links in your content and get the embed information of them in a JSON format.
+With EmbedJS you can simply extract all the media links in your content and get the embed information of them in a JavaScript collection format.
+You can use these informations to append video embeds however you need in your app.

 Simple usage: